Signbank/FinSL-signbank/README.md

 This will compile the translations you wrote into django.po to django.mo file.
 Remember to restart your server when doing this to make sure the new translations are in use.

-### Contribution guidelines ###
+# Contribution

-If you want to contribute to the project, contact the repository administrator or University of Jyväskylä's Sign language centre.
+If you want to contribute to the project, contact the repository administrator @henrinie or University of Jyväskylä's Sign language centre (http://viittomakielenkeskus.jyu.fi/inenglish.html).

-### Who do I talk to? ###

-@henrinie is admin of this repository.

-* **Other community or team contact**

-University of Jyväskylä, Sign language center (http://viittomakielenkeskus.jyu.fi/inenglish.html)

-Finnish Association of the Deaf (http://www.kuurojenliitto.fi/en)